spautz/redux-to-recoil/README.md

 </Provider>;
 ```

-Wrap your reducer with `syncChangesFromRecoil`, if you want to dispatch changes from Recoil back to Redux.
+If you want to dispatch changes from Recoil back to Redux then wrap your reducer with `syncChangesFromRecoil`.
+This is only needed if you `set` Recoil values directly.

 ```typescript jsx
 import { syncChangesFromRecoil } from 'redux-to-recoil';